Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 🔍 Common Causes

-• Smoking: Smoking lowers vitamin C levels and increases the body’s requirement
+Smoking increases oxidative stress in the body, which lowers vitamin C levels and increases daily requirements.

-• Digestive disorders: Conditions affecting the gut can reduce absorption of nutrients
+Conditions that affect the gut can reduce the absorption of nutrients, even if intake is adequate.

 vitamin c deficiency risk groups smokers elderly pregnancy poor diet

-Vitamin C deficiency can affect anyone, but certain groups are more likely to develop it due to lifestyle habits, health conditions, or increased nutritional needs.
-In Tier-1 countries, the risk is often linked to poor dietary patterns, smoking, and chronic health issues rather than lack of food availability.
-Identifying high-risk groups helps with early prevention and timely care.
+Vitamin C deficiency can affect anyone, but some groups are more likely to develop it due to lifestyle habits, health conditions, or increased nutritional needs.

 🔍 High-Risk Groups